mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 3. Alternatively, the operation method takes two extra parameters, both callback delegates; one callback delegate is only for errors, and the other callback delegate is only for results.
 4. The callback delegates are commonly named `done` or `next`.

-Here’s an example of a type with a continuation-passing style API:
+Here's an example of a type with a continuation-passing style API:

 ```csharp
 class MyHttpClient
 {
     public void GetString(Uri requestUri, Action<Exception, string> done);

     // Synchronous equivalent, for comparison
     public string GetString(Uri requestUri);
 }